benkoo/mcard-core/README.md

 # MCard Core

-A wrapper class for content-addressable data with implementations in Python and TypeScript.
+A Python library for content-addressable data storage.

 ## Features